railwayapp/docs/src/docs/guides/public-networking.md

 ## Adding a custom domain

 When adding a root or apex domain to your Railway service, you must ensure that you add the appropriate DNS record to the domain within your DNS provider.
-At this time, Railway supports <a href="https://developers.cloudflare.com/dns/cname-flattening/" target="_blank">CNAME Flattening</a> and ALIAS records.
+At this time, Railway supports <a href="https://developers.cloudflare.com/dns/cname-flattening/" target="_blank">CNAME Flattening</a> and dynamic ALIAS records.

 **Additional context**